Subarctic climate: Description

 This type of climate offers some of the most extreme seasonal temperature variations found on the planet: in winter, temperatures can drop to below -50 °C and in summer, the temperature may exceed 26 °C. However, the summers are short; no more than three months of the year (but at least one month) must have a 24-hour average temperature of at least 10 °C to fall into this category of climate, and the coldest month should average below 0 °C (or -3 °C).
 Record low temperatures can approach -70 C.

 With 5–7 consecutive months when the average temperature is below freezing, all moisture in the soil and subsoil freezes solidly to depths of many feet.
 Summer warmth is insufficient to thaw more than a few surface feet, so permafrost prevails under most areas not near the southern boundary of this climate zone.
 Seasonal thaw penetrates from 2 to 14 ft, depending on latitude, aspect, and type of ground.
-Some northern areas with subarctic climates located near oceans (southern Alaska, the northern fringe of Europe, Sakhalin Oblast and Kamchatka Oblast), have milder winters and no permafrost, and are more suited for farming unless precipitation is excessive.
+Some northern areas with subarctic climates located near oceans (southern Alaska, northern Norway, Sakhalin Oblast and Kamchatka Oblast), have milder winters and no permafrost, and are more suited for farming unless precipitation is excessive.
 The frost-free season is very short, varying from about 45 to 100 days at most, and a freeze can occur anytime outside the summer months in many areas.